JDoYo/saveyourself/<SaveYourself>_SRS.md

 _&lt;Describe the environment in which the software will operate, including the hardware platform, operating system and versions, and any other software components or applications with which it must peacefully coexist.&gt;_

   The application will operate on Apple devices running iOS 8.0 or higher and Android devices running version 5.0 or higher.
+The game would not conflict with any features the mobile device provides to its users outside of the gaming environment.

   **2.5**** Design and Implementation Constraints**